dwringer/composition-nodes/README.md

 Use a mask to blend part of one latents tensor into another.
 Can be used to "renoise" sections during a multi-stage [masked] denoising process.

+### Equivalent Achromatic Lightness

+Calculates image lightness accounting for Helmholtz-Kohlrausch effect based on a method described by High, Green, and Nussbaum (2023) [https://doi.org/10.1002/col.22839].

 ### Text to Mask (Clipseg)

 Input a prompt and an image to generate a mask representing areas of the image matched by the prompt.